 9. See the Princeville Botanical Gardens

 The Princeville Botanical Gardens are located near the Hanalei National Wildlife Refuge.
 It has an area of 9 acres, giving you lots of room to walk around and explore.
 The area farms chocolate, honey, and a variety of fruits.
-You can enjoy tastings of these locally sourced goods, as well as guided tours of the gardens.
+You can enjoy tastings of these locally sourced goods on guided tours of the gardens.
+This is a privately owned garden which offers high-end tours that you can book.
+It is well worth it for plant lovers.
+This is because they have an extensive selection of tropical plants from all over the world.

 10. View the Maniniholo Dry Cave